A Replication Strategy for Mobile Opportunistic Networks based on Utility Clustering: Dynamic Replication with Clusters of Utility

 \section{Dynamic Replication with Clusters of Utility}

 We call the method that incarnates our cluster-driven replication strategy \textit{Cluster based Replication (CbR)}.
 CbR is not a standalone algorithm but a mechanism that is integrated into the existing dynamic replication schemes, namely ``Compare and Replicate" (CnR), DF and COORD.
 Recall that, so far, all those schemes make replication decisions by comparing two utility values.
 We implement CbR on top of these schemes to transform the decision making process so that, instead of comparing two values, it takes into account the clusters that those values belong to.
 In the following we will illustrate how CbR works in synergy with the three replication strategies.
 This will result in three CbR flavors, namely \textit{CbR-CnR}, \textit{CbR-DF} and \textit{CbR-COORD}.
 CbR consists of three processes: \begin{itemize}[leftmargin=0.4cm] \item \textit{Data Collection and Training}: The training process allows each node to collect a sufficient sample of utility values in order to be able to detect clusters of utility values.
 During the training period, the node uses the decision making process of the underlying algorithm, i.e., either CnR, DF or COORD.
 At the end of the training period, the node implements a clustering technique for identifying the utility clusters.
-Clustering algorithms have been previously used in the context of opportunistic networks but for different purposes, e.g., for identifying node communities based on their contact properties~\cite{BubbleRap} or for fine-tunning the social graph used by social-based algorithms~\cite{knowthy}. \item \textit{Update}: This process commences after the completion of the training period.
+Clustering algorithms have been previously used in the context of opportunistic networks but for different purposes, e.g., for identifying node communities based on their contact properties~\cite{BubbleRap} or for fine-tuning the social graph used by social-based algorithms~\cite{knowthy}.
+They also have been used in a distributed~\cite{TSIROPOULOU} or centralized form~\cite{AMJAD} for efficient data transmission and availability in 5G networks. \item \textit{Update}: This process commences after the completion of the training period.
 Since the network evolves, each node continues to record new utility values through its contacts.
 These new recordings enrich its view of the distribution of utility values in the network.
 The update process aims to accordingly refresh the clustering result. \item \textit{Decision making}: This is the replication process that exploits the identified clusters of utilities.
 The process commences after the completion of the training period and operates in parallel with the update process.
-In contrast to the two other processes, its implementation is different for each of the CbR flavors. \end{itemize} In the following we delineate each CbR process.
+In contrast to the two other processes, its implementation is different for each of the CbR flavors. \end{itemize} In the following subsections we delineate each one of the aforementioned processes.